jonesjacklewis/pythonBingo/ReadMe.md

 # Bingo

-A bingo game written in python
+A two "player" bingo game written in python.

+See requirements.txt